Request your Free Consultation

 Nevada’s laws surrounding will creation do not require you to have a lawyer to create a will; however, finding a lawyer capable of providing you legal counsel during your will drafting process is extremely helpful.
 Because it contains important information regarding financial information, medical information, and sometimes landowning information, being able to create a legally sound will is of the utmost importance during the probate process.
 When your will is discussed with your beneficiaries, this discussion will be done in court, so making sure your will is legally sound from a formatting perspective is imperative to the legal process as well.

 When planning your estate, you should take careful consideration regarding the formulation of your will, as well as the culmination of all of your assets, debts, and property that is to be delivered to your beneficiaries.
 At Ken R. Ashworth & Associates, our expert legal team is well-versed in estate law and will drafting, providing top-tier legal counsel to aid you in the will drafting process.
 It is never too soon to begin drafting your will, and at Ken R. Ashworth & Associates, we can help make the process as easy as possible for you and your family.
-For more information regarding our will-related services, as well as any estate-related questions, be sure to visit our website and contact us to schedule your consultation today.
+For more information regarding our will-related services, as well as any estate-related questions, be sure to visit our website and contact us to schedule your consultation today and talk to an estate planning attorney Las Vegas.